 Many HVAC contractors will say they can do a load calculation, but very few have the knowledge, expertise, and time to do it right.
 The next article in this series will cover the nuts and bolts of choosing a contractor for a load calculation, such as:

 - What sorts of tools the contractor should use

-- How much and effort they'll need to put into the job
+- How much effort they’ll need to put into the job

 We’ll also consider some of the hidden and little-known benefits of working with an experienced practitioner!
 Stay tuned.